kg-construct/rml-core/spec/tooling.md

 An [RML processor]() also has access to an execution environment consisting of:
 * A [Logical Source]()
-* a base IRI used in resolving relative IRIs produced by the RML mapping.
+* A base IRI used in resolving relative IRIs produced by the RML mapping.

 How the [Logical Source]() is accessed, or how users are authenticated against the database,